welchbj/cisco/README.md

 R1(config-if)# ip address negotiated
 R1(config-if)# encapsulation ppp
-R1(config-if)# ppp authentication chap callin R1(config-if)# ppp chap hostname Fred  ! authnetication occurs one-way; the ISP authenticates us R1(config-if)# ppp chap password Barney
+R1(config-if)# ppp authentication chap callin R1(config-if)# ppp chap hostname Fred  ! authentication occurs one-way; the ISP authenticates us R1(config-if)# ppp chap password Barney
 R1(config-if)# ip mtu 1492  ! this is lowered from the default ppp mtu of 1500 to accommodate the pppoe headers R1(config-if)# dialer pool 1  ! this is used for binding our virtual dialer interface to a physical interface